 Rice cultivation is a cornerstone of Indian agriculture, providing sustenance to millions of farmers and contributing significantly to the country's food security.
 However, despite its importance, the profitability of Rice cultivation in India is increasingly under pressure.
-Farmers face challenges such as rising input costs, volatile market prices, climate-induced risks, and stagnant productivity levels(Ravikumar & Sudheesh, 2013).
+Farmers face challenges such as rising input costs, volatile market prices, climate-induced risks, and stagnant productivity levels.
 Average cost inflation reached a record high of 13 per cent, with over half of this attributed to rising labour costs.
-While the use of physical inputs has only marginally increased, a significant share of the rise in cultivation costs is due to escalating input prices [11].
-Between 2013 and 2019, farmers' incomes rose by 30 per cent, but their debt surged by approximately 58 per cent[12].
-Furthermore, the rate of farmer suicides increased from 4.3 per cent in 2014 to 6.6 per cent in 2021 [13].
-There is a need to evaluate the profitability of the farming sector through scientific evidence.
-In this scenario, this study aims to analyse the profitability of Rice in selected states of India i.e., Punjab and Uttar Pradesh and examine the underlying factors influencing the cost structure.
+While the use of physical inputs has only marginally increased, a significant share of the rise in cultivation costs is due to escalating input prices (Srivastava, 2017).
+Between 2013 and 2019, farmers' incomes rose by 30 per cent, but their debt surged by approximately 58 per cent (Sharma, 2021).
+Furthermore, the rate of farmer suicides increased from 4.3 per cent in 2014 to 6.6 per cent in 2021 (NCRB, 2021).
+Price fluctuations and ongoing farmer agitations for fair prices remain critical issues.
+Given these circumstances, there is an urgent need to evaluate the profitability of the farming sector through scientific evidence.
+This study aims to analyse the profitability of Rice in Punjab and Uttar Pradesh and examine the underlying factors influencing the cost structure.